 Aspera file transfer mode allows you to quickly upload documents to RelativityOne.

-If available, Aspera mode will be used by default to import documents.
+If available, Aspera mode will be used by default to import and export documents.

 - The option to change the default repository path when importing through the RDC is unavailable when Aspera mode is enabled.